transloadit/heroku-addon/BETA.md

 Hi there,

-thanks for partaking in our private beta!
+thanks for taking an interest in our private beta!
-Here are the steps to partake in our private beta, and make sure it works.
+Here are the steps to partake, and make sure it works using an example ruby app.

 ## Join the Heroku Beta program